Bobby Witt Jr.: Personal life

 Witt's father, Bobby Witt, was an MLB pitcher for 16 seasons.
 The elder Witt is his son's agent and works at Octagon Baseball.
 Witt Jr. has three older sisters: Nikki, Kianna (who he calls “Kiki”) and Shaley, who all married MLB players.
 His three brothers-in-law are James Russell, Zach Neal, and Cody Thomas.
 Witt has said that his sisters, along with his mother Laurie, have been a major influence in his life and career.
 He calls them his "four moms" and says they have always pushed him to be his best and comforted him when he needed it.

 In June 2024, Whataburger signed an endorsement deal with Witt.
 Whataburger has numerous locations in Witt's home state of Texas and has expanded into Kansas City and various other cities.
+Witt Jr. is also an investor in Chinook Seedery, an Austin-based sunflower seed company.

 On December 14, 2024, Witt married Maggie Black.
 The couple began dating in high school.
 A pop-up replica of a Whataburger restaurant, rebranded as “Wittaburger”, was present at the couple's wedding reception.

-He is Catholic.
+Witt is a practicing Catholic.
+In March 2026, he received the sacrament of confirmation.